-Delphi Lodge was built in the 1830’s by the Marquis of Sligo (Westport House) as a hunting/fishing lodge and is reputed to have named it ‘Delphi’ based on the valley’s alleged similarity to the home of the Oracle in Greece.
+The Marquis of Sligo (Westport House) builds Delphi Lodge as a hunting/fishing lodge and is reputed to have named it “Delphi” based on the valley’s alleged similarity to the home of the Oracle in Greece.

-Used throughout the next 120 years by the family or leased out to various tenants for the fishing season – mostly British army officers or members of the protestant clergy.
+Delphi Lodge is used throughout the next 120 years by the family or leased out to various tenants for the fishing season—mostly British army officers or members of the protestant clergy.

-Delphi was also mentioned very favourably in several fishing travelogues of the 19th century.
-Particularly noted for its sea trout, not salmon.
-“An Elysium Piscatorum” (Walter Peard, A Year of Liberty).
+Delphi is mentioned very favourably in several fishing travelogues of the 19th century and particularly noted for its sea trout, not salmon.
+See “An Elysium Piscatorum” (Walter Peard, A Year of Liberty).

 Hundreds of starving people arrive at Louisburgh from far and wide to be counted and assessed for the continuation of their “outdoor relief.”
 The two officials responsible, a Captain Primrose and a Colonel Hogrove decide not to remain at Louisburgh to carry out the inspection but to go on to Delphi Lodge, resulting in those being assessed having to follow on foot.
 The inspection takes place without any food or practical assistance being proffered.
 The “paupers” have no choice but to make the 16 mile return journey once again on foot in the most appalling of weather conditions.
 Many perish along the way.

 Paddy is born in what is now Waterfall Cottage on the 27th June 1922.